Syntrice/demo-backend/README.md

 # Demo REST API Backend

-This demo REST API backend is built using ASP.NET Core and demonstrates the use of Docker, Docker Compose, and Microsoft SQL Server.
+This demo REST API backend is built using ASP.NET Core and demonstrates the use of Docker, Docker Compose, and PostgreSQL.

 ## Features
 - **ASP.NET Core**: Robust framework for building web APIs.
 - **Docker & Docker Compose**: Containerize and streamline your development and deployment.
-- **MSSQL Server**: Integrated SQL database for backend operations.
+- **PostgreSQL**: Integrated SQL database for backend operations.

 ## Getting Started